 - Congestion or imbalance of fluid in the inner ear chambers

-Common factors which cause tinnitus to develop are: exposure to excessively loud or prolonged noise, injury to the head or ear, certain prescription drugs, ear infections, stress and tension or misalignment of the jaw.
+Common factors which cause tinnitus to develop are exposure to excessively loud or prolonged noise, injury to the head or ear, certain prescription drugs, ear infections, stress and tension or misalignment of the jaw.

-In rare cases, tinnitus can also be caused by an acoustic neuroma, a tumour on the auditory nerve.
+In rare cases, tinnitus can also be caused by an acoustic neuroma, a tumor on the auditory nerve.
 Your doctor may recommend that you have an MRI to rule this out.
 Once you have ruled out acoustic neuroma you can start looking for other solutions.